JackaZhai/TrafficAudio/README.md

 ## Feature Extraction
-This Python script is designed to process audio files from different categories (e.g., car and background sounds), generate their Mel-Spectrograms, and save these spectrograms as images for further analysis.
+This Python script "BG_Maker.py" (available in the repository) is designed to process audio files from different categories (e.g., car and background sounds), generate their Mel-Spectrograms, and save these spectrograms as images for further analysis.
 The Mel-Spectrogram represents the energy distribution of the audio signal over time across various frequency bands.
 This visualization is commonly used in machine learning and audio signal processing tasks, as it provides a useful representation of the frequency content of the audio.

 The script starts by importing the necessary libraries: librosa for handling audio files and generating the spectrogram, matplotlib for plotting and saving the spectrograms, and numpy for numerical operations.
 It also sets up the file paths for the directories containing the audio files and the directory where the resulting spectrogram images will be saved.